deepkit/deepkit-website2/src/pages/documentation/database.md

 ## Installation

 Since Deepkit ORM is based on Runtime Types, it is necessary to have `@deepkit/type` already installed correctly.
-See xref:runtime-types.adoc#runtime-types-installation[Runtime Type Installation].
+See [Runtime Type Installation](runtime-types.md#runtime-types-installation).

 If this is done successfully, `@deepkit/orm` itself and a database adapter can be installed.